vfarcic/vfarcic.github.io/argo/abstracts/combined.md

 So, how do we automate everything in 2021?
 Which practices should we use, and which tools should we choose?
 How can we combine events with workflows, pipelines, GitOps, and progressive delivery using tools designed from ground-up to be cloud-native and Kubernetes-first.

-We'll use Argo project (Events, Workflows & Pipelines, CD, and Rollouts) combined with SealedSecrets and Kaniko for the hands-on demo.
+We'll use Argo project (Events, Workflows & Pipelines, CD, and Rollouts) combined with SealedSecrets, Kaniko, and a few other tools in a hands-on demo.